phaserjs/template-angular/README.md

 }
 ```

-In the code above, you can get a reference to the current Phaser Game instance and the current Scene by consuming the required signal `phaserRef = viewChild.require(PhaserGameComponent);`.
+In the code above, you can get a reference to the current Phaser Game instance and the current Scene by consuming the required signal `phaserRef = viewChild.required(PhaserGameComponent);`.

 From this component reference, the game instance is available via `this.phaserRef().game` and the most recently active Scene via `this.phaserRef().scene`